s-sepanski/technical-interview/knowledge-by-topic/cloud-computing/aws/aws-services/bedrock/about.md

 - Requires experienced ML engineers
 - You must do the work to prepare the data, do the fine-tuning, evaluate the model
 - Running a fine-tuned model is more expensive (since provisioned throughput is required)
+#### Use Cases for Fine-Tuning
+- A chatbot designed with a particular persona or tone
+- A chatbot geared towards a specific purpose (e.g. assisting customers, crafting advertisements)
+- Training to use more up-to-date info than what the language model previously accessed
+- Training with exclusive data (e.g your historical emails or messages, records from customer service interactions)
+- Targeted use cases (categorization, assessing accuracy)
 #### Ways to Fine-Tune a Model
 ##### Instruction-based Fine Tuning
 Improves performance of a pre-trained FM on domain-specific tasks, e.g. further trained on a particular field or area of knowledge